developerRitesh/magentoextensionworkbook/README.md

 Bulk upload special price and quantity   (difficulty level:0.5)
 ------------------------------------------------------------------------------
-Requirements: admin want a  sheet to bulk update special price and quantity of all products on the website , prepare an import sheet for  the  same
+Requirements: admin want a  sheet to bulk update products price , special price and quantity of all products on the website , prepare an import sheet for  the  same  named product_price.csv

 Remove customer account links  (difficulty level:1)
 ------------------------------------------------------------------------------